shyamsantoki/jhuds3/codebook.md

 	-	Replaced ```tBody``` with ```TimeBody```.
 	-	Now all of the labels of the data set starts with an uppercase letter.

--	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-	From the data set in the above step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 	-	```final``` [180 rows, 88 columns] is created by summarizing ```data```, taking the means of each variable for each activity and each subject, after grouped by ```Subject``` and ```Activity```.